 All references in the text should be according to the Harvard system, e.g. (Bordwell 1989: 9).
-The default term used for this list is 'References'.
-Please do not group films together under a separate 'Films cited' heading.
+Please do not group films together under a separate Filmography heading.
 Instead, incorporate all films into the main body of references and list them alphabetically by director.
-The same rule applies to music: identify the composer and list alphabetically alongside books, journals and papers.
-Television programmes are listed under the name of the programme and/or the episode title.
+The same rule applies to television programmes/music/new media: identify the director/ composer and list alphabetically with books, journals and papers.